SpotConlon/GettingCleaningDataCourseProject/README.md

 - 'tidy_data_set': The final tidy_data_set.

-The following relates to the raw data that was used to create the tidy_data_set and credits the original authors as appropriate.
+The following relates to the raw data that was used to create the tidy_data_set and credits the original authors as appropriate:
 =========================================

 Human Activity Recognition Using Smartphones Dataset